cas3zn/python_100/README.md

 # 100 projects of my 100 Days of Python challenge

+Note: This is a personal repository that contains projects that I finished during my #100daysofcode journey.
+Not all projects have been included in this repository.

 ## Beginner Level

 - Day 1: Working with Variables in Python to Manage Data